haydenshort/Badges-And-Blueprints/README.md

 ======
 This is the official repository and issue-tracker for Cobblemon Odyssey.

-This pack contains the Complete Cobblemon Collection Data Pack by Xca, which tries to add a majority of the Cobblemon missing from the base mod.
+This pack contains the Complete Cobblemon Collection Data Pack by [Xcavalier](https://www.curseforge.com/members/xcavalier/projects), which tries to add a majority of the Cobblemon missing from the base mod.

 Cobblemon Changes
 ======